redsymbol/amitools/README.md

 And coming soon (see README.future.md for details):
  - ami-describe-children - Show what images are derived from this one
  - ami-clone - Clone an image so you always have your own version
+ - ami-copy-image - Copy an AMI from one region to another

 ## Installation